 • Take frequent breaks to stretch your neck, arms and shoulders when riding for long periods of time or at high intensity.

-At Apex Orthopedic Rehabilitation we offer a Bike Fitting Service and Flexibility Assessment especially if you have recently gotten a new bicycle or are noticing some aches and pains starting back to cycling indoors or outdoors.
+At Apex Orthopedic Rehabilitation we offer a Virtual Bike Fitting Service and Flexibility Assessment especially if you have recently gotten a new bicycle or are noticing some aches and pains starting back to cycling indoors or outdoors.
 Feel free to contact us regarding either one of these services!